SOLID-engineer/dev-onboarding/README.md

 # Process

-You will received Slack, facebook group, google driver, github invitation following you provided email, if not yet or missing any, please concat ms.Huyền (Harley) Vũ.
+You will received Slack, facebook group, google driver, github invitation following you provided email, if not yet or missing any, please contact ms.Huyền (Harley) Vũ.

-*Daily report* is neccessary to help yourself and your team mates to catch up your process & troubles.
+**Daily report** is `neccessary` to help yourself and your team mates to catch up your process & troubles.
 Just simple by answer 3 questions before:
   - What did you do yesterday?
   - What do you going to do today?
   - What blocked you if have?